Praqma/VersionedBinaryArtifacts/README.md

  - The build command to run (e.g. `make all`)
  - The build directory to run from
  - The dependencies that must be resolved
+ - The folder your dependencies will end up in

 ## Key features:

  - Automatic pre-build generation of a version.h and build.h to use in the build process
  - Creation of a buildInfo.properties:
- - Nested dependencies overview for each build

 buildInfo.properties uses build_number and build_url from Jenkins build environment.